-BA (Hons) Illustration engages with current developments in illustration practice across a dynamic breadth of art forms, media and practices.
-The programme emphasises practice-based creative and critical enquiry to develop, sustain and extend your practice, developing confidence, competence and increasing specialisation towards your personal ambitions and professional aspirations.
-The programme will provide a foundation in illustration practice centred on drawing, image making (both still and sequential) and narrative construction.
-It will engage you in the genres of illustration including comics, animation, book illustration, editorial illustration and fashion illustration as well as exploring new possibilities such as social engagement illustration.
-You will learn both analogue and digital technologies to extend your practice.
+BA (Hons) Photography engages with current developments in photographic practice across a dynamic breadth of art forms, media and practices.
+The programme emphasises practice-based creative and critical enquiry to develop, sustain and extend your practice developing confidence, competence and increasing specialisation towards your personal ambitions and professional aspirations.
+The programme will provide a foundation in photographic practice centred on studio photography, lighting, digital imaging, darkroom techniques, moving image making and exhibition practice.
+It will engage you in the fundamental genres of photography through which you will explore commercial, editorial, fine art and documentary applications as well as exploring new possibilities such as socially engaged practice.
+You will learn both analogue and digital technologies in order to extend your practice.
 From this foundation you will evolve your own specialist practice through studio based and live projects leading to a professionally directed third year where you will focus your practice towards your personal, academic and professional ambitions.

-A critical strand provides a framework for thinking about the future of your practice and the future of illustration, drawing on historical, contemporary and theoretical perspectives.
-This will enable you to situate and focus your practice clearly and be able to ask research questions which lead you into research investigations and make reasoned conclusions.
+A critical strand provides a framework for thinking about the future of your practice and the future of photography drawing on historical, contemporary and theoretical perspectives.
+This will enable you to situate and focus your practice clearly and to ask research questions which lead into research investigations and towards reasoned conclusions.

-Illustration is articulated as an interdisciplinary and cross-disciplinary practice and throughout the programme you will have opportunities to collaborate with students on other programmes as well as external professionals.
-In particular, you will have the opportunity to work with animators, creative writers, artists, photographers and games designers.
-Through this you will also learn the value of your skills and knowledge and ways that you can exploit these for your future.
+Photography is articulated as an interdisciplinary and cross-disciplinary practice and throughout the programme you will have opportunities to collaborate with external professionals and students on other programmes.
+In particular you will have the opportunity to work with journalists, film makers and illustrators on projects which apply your image making practice to new contexts.
+Through this you will also learn the value of your skills and knowledge and the ways in which you can exploit these for your future.